MadCriticaI/Minecraft-NBTS/README.md

 # Minecraft NBTS

-Used in Minecraft usually by a client named Horion to troll/have fun with friends
+Used in Minecraft usually by a client named Horion to troll/have fun with friends ORRRRR to use for your own benifit withing a singleplayer world.

 ## Getting Started